splynx/docs/files/en/networking/authentication_of_customers/vbng_ipoe_radius/vbng_ipoe_radius.md

  ![](img_2.png)

-After that add your vBNG to Splynx routers and get radius secret to connect it with Splynx.
+After that, add your vBNG to Splynx routers and get radius secret to connect it with Splynx.

  ![](img_4.png)